 It’s common knowledge that sleep is essential for our mental and physical wellbeing, as well as our development.
-Despite its important however, it’s also something that we often choose to forgo or sacrifice in favour of another more pressing activity.
+Despite its important, however, it’s also something that we often choose to forgo or sacrifice in favour of another more pressing activity.

 Even when we do finally do make it to bed, the stresses and strains of the day are never far behind.
 A 2013 study by The Huffington Post found that 66% of respondents didn’t get enough sleep.
 This, in turn, caused a notable amount of stress.
 Other mental issues such as depression and anxiety are also often exacerbated by a lack of sleep.
-These things are very cyclical in nature and without intervention, the situation can rapidly spiral out of control.
+These things are very cyclical and without intervention, the situation can rapidly spiral out of control.

 Taking a brief step back, it’s important to understand the importance of a good night’s rest and the benefits that can be gained from regularly getting quality sleep.

 The National Heart, Lung and Blood Institute cites several key reasons why sleep is so important to the body’s day to day development and general wellbeing:

 - Brain function: While sleeping, new pathways are formed in the brain which aids the retention of information and the development of new skills

 - Heart and blood vessels: Ongoing sleep deficiency can cause an increased risk of heart disease, diabetes, high blood pressure, stroke and obesity

 - Reduced hunger levels: With the right amount of sleep, leptin, a hormone produced by fat cells increases and this reduces hunger.
 Similarly, without sleep, production of the hormone ghrelin increases, which drives hunger levels up

 - Growth: The human growth hormone (HGH) is essential for boosting muscle mass and repairing cells and tissue.
 The production of HGH can be severely impacted by a lack of sleep